As we are increasingly experiencing higher than normal temperatures, let’s look at how to stay cool and calm!

 When you bring your mindful presence to the process of drinking, it gives you the opportunity to experience moments of calm throughout your day.
 Pacing yourself is important in extreme heat.
 And your mindful awareness allows you to savour every sip.

-There’s nothing quite like it to uplift your mood while at the same time calming stress!
+There’s nothing quite like nature to uplift your mood while at the same time calming stress!

 When you pay attention to how your body is feeling you can then respond swiftly to your needs.
 So with mindful awareness, take care and pace yourself, especially when summer temperatures rise.